timowuttke/krunch/README.md

 Containerized development setups have many advantages, but are often annoyingly cumbersome to configure.
 Krunch solves this problem by offering a one-step solution to create a Minikube-based local development setup.

-It does not matter if you want to transition away from Docker Desktop, have never worked with containers and Kubernetes before, or if you are looking for a uniform setup across your team.
-Krunch will get you started building Docker images and deploying containers in no time!
+With Krunch you can
+- create and maintain consistent tooling across your team
+- onboard new team members quickly
+- easily transition away from Docker Desktop
+- get first your experience with Docker and Kubernetes

 ## Prerequisites
 - [minikube](https://minikube.sigs.k8s.io/docs/start/) is up and running